-Dear Parents,
+Dear LCS Parents,

-The Shanghai American School Board of Directors, in keeping with the SAS core values and vision statements, has adopted a Child Protection Policy to guide our staff and families in matters related to the health, safety and care of children in attendance at our school.
-This policy is so important to SAS that, as your superintendent, I am required to send this letter to parents at the beginning of each school year reminding our community about this truly critical issue.
+Lincoln Community School Board of Trustees adopted a Child Protection Policy in 2011 to guide our staff and families in matters related to the health, safety and care of children in attendance at our school.
+I am required by this policy to send this letter to parents at the beginning of each school year.
+Thus with this letter, not only am I fulfilling my assigned duties, I also have the opportunity to write to you about this important aspect of our school's program.

-The SAS Child Protection Policy is based on international law and on the United Nations Convention on the Rights of the Child of which China is a signatory.
-The two key articles we wish to draw your attention to are:
+The LCS Child Protection Policy 4.313 is based on international law and on the United Nations Convention on the Rights of the Child of which Ghana is a signatory.
+These two key articles from the U.N Conventional on the Rights of the Child are important and we wish to draw your attention to them: